sematext/docs/docs/dashboards/color-guidelines.md

 Welcome to the **Color Usage Guidelines for Conditional Coloring** in Sematext.
 These guidelines are designed to help you create clear and effective visualizations while ensuring accessibility for all users.

-> While we provide best practices and recommendations, please remember that users can customize their experience to their liking. <br/>By following these guidelines, you can maintain consistency and clarity in your charts, ensuring that your data is presented in the most meaningful way possible.
+> While we provide best practices and recommendations, please remember that you can customize your experience to your liking. <br/>By following these guidelines, you can maintain consistency and clarity in your charts, ensuring that your data is presented in the most meaningful way possible.

 <br/>